-The Hertie School of Governance (Berlin), the SciencesPo School of Public Affairs (Paris), the LUISS School of Government (Rome), together with the Policy Institute at King's College (London) are introducing an intensive learning experience for public policy and management executives in four European capital cities.
+The Hertie School (Berlin) and the LUISS School of Government (Rome), in cooperation with the SciencesPo School of Public Affairs (Paris) and the Policy Institute at King's College (London) are offering an intensive learning experience for public policy and management executives in three European capital cities.

-Initiated and supported by leading personalities of administration and academia, this programme offers a deeper understanding of policy and management processes in each capital.
-Comprising four 3-day modules in Paris, Berlin, Rome, and London, the programme will contribute to building a network among participants heading for future leadership positions.
+Initiated and supported by leading personalities of administration and academia, this programme offers a deep understanding of policy and management processes in each capital.
+Comprising of three 3- to 4-day modules in Rome, Berlin and London, the programme will contribute to building a network among participants heading for future leadership positions.

 If the European project is to grow horizontally rather than hierarchically in terms of governance, public administrations and agencies, member states will increasingly be called upon to create effective cross-border ties at policy and operational levels.

-In response to this need, European CAPITALS will provide
+In response to this need, the European CAPITALS programme will provide

-Despite their long-standing participation in the EU and the fact that all are parliamentary democracies, France, Germany, Italy and the United Kingdom display strong differences as far as the functioning of government is concerned.
-Participation in EU-level coordination is limited to a thin layer of internationalized civil servants whereas the bulk of government bodies remain immersed in legal, institutional and intellectual contexts that remain deeply national.
+Despite their long-standing participation in the EU and the fact that all are parliamentary democracies, France, Germany, Italy and other European countries display strong differences as far as the functioning of government is concerned.
+Coordination on a European level is limited to a thin layer of internationalised civil servants whereas the bulk of government bodies remain immersed in legal, institutional and intellectual contexts that remain deeply national.

-Leadership and management processes also differ quite substantially.
+Leadership and management processes differ quite substantially in all the mentioned countries.
 In consequence, the vast majority of top-level civil servants lack familiarity with the policy conversation and even more with the policy culture of the neighbouring countries.
 This results in excessive isolation and a lack of cross-country fertilisation, as well as in obstacles to European coordination.

 The programme contributes to building a pan-European network of future leaders by:

-The four country modules to be held in Paris, Berlin, London, and Rome will offer practical relevance and state-of-the-art curriculum design including
+The three country modules to be held in Rome, Berlin and London will offer practical relevance and state-of-the-art curriculum design including

 Given the high degree of interaction among the group, each module will also provide room for

-The European CAPITALS programme is a one-year, twelve-days intensive learning experience taught in Paris, Berlin, Rome, and London by eminent figures from academia, government, public and private organizations.
+The European Capitals programme is a one-year, ten-day intensive learning experience taught in Rome, Berlin and London by eminent figures from academia, government, public and private organisations.
 It relies on the active involvement of the participants and builds on the wealth of their skills and experience.

 € 6,900 (excluding travel arrangements)

-Prof. Dr. Henrik Enderlein (Germany), Professor of Political Economy, Associate Dean, Director of Jacques Delors Institute, Hertie School of Governance
+Prof. Dr. Henrik Enderlein (Germany), President and Professor of Political Economy at the Hertie School

 Prof. Sergio Fabbrini (Italy), Director of the Luiss School of Government and Professor of Political Science and International Relations at LUISS Guido Carli

-Prof. Jean Pisani-Ferry (France), Commissioner-general of France Stratégie, Professor at the Hertie School of Governance, Founding Director of Bruegel
+Prof. Jean Pisani-Ferry (France), Commissioner-general of France Stratégie, Professor at the Hertie School, Founding Director of Bruegel

-Prof. Dr. Jobst Fiedler (Germany), Senior Fellow in Residence, Convenor, Prof. em. of Public and Financial Management, Hertie School of Governance
+Prof. Dr. Jobst Fiedler (Germany), Senior Fellow in Residence, Convenor, Prof. em. of Public and Financial Management at the Hertie School

 Ms. Anne-Marie Idrac (France), Chairperson of the Board, Sciences Po School of Public Affairs, chairperson, Toulouse Airport, former minister, former CEO of SNCF